-Overview To use exported waveforms Control elements and resources Prerequisites MS Excel 97 running on a PC or on the oscilloscope.
-Access to a waveform exported by the oscilloscope. ■ See To Save Your Waveform on page 3-214.
-Import the waveform data In Excel, select Open from the File menu.
+Overview То use exported waveforms Control elements and resources Prerequisites 1.
+2. MS Excel 97 running on a PC or on the instrument.
+Access to a waveform exported by the instrument.
+See To Save Your Waveform on page 3-254.
+Import the waveform data 3.
+In Excel, select Open from the File menu.
 Use the window that pops up to navigate to the directory containing the file.
+Note.
+If using MS Excel 2000, skip the next step.
+Table Strength Strength 4.
 In the dialog that displays, make the selections as shown at the right as you navigate through the Text Import Wizard.
-You must select delimiter as your data type, comma as the delimiter type, and General as your Column data format.
-Note.
+You must select delimiter as your data type, comma as the delimiter type, and General as your Column data format. terretter H mins ( Note.
 This step assumes MS Excel 97; your tool may have similar import features for comma-separated data.
 Check its documentation.
-Note.
+Care Care Care Care Care Note.
 To plot 2 channels, export the first channel with scale factors and time values.
 Export the second channel as voltages only.
-The second states are

-Overview To use exported waveforms (Cont.)
-Control elements and resources Begin your chart 5.
-Click on the row number to select the entire row containing your imported waveform values (see right).
-6. Select the Chart button from the tool bar (see right) or from the Insert menu.
-Select the entire row Access the Chart Wizard Specify a line-graph chart 7.
+The second verview To use exported waveforms (Cont.)
+Control elements and resources Begin your chart Click on the row or column number to select the entire row or column containing your imported waveform values (see right).
+Select the Chart button from the toolbar (see right) or from the Insert menu.
+Access the Chart Wizard Select the entire row or column Specify a line-graph chart 7.
 From the Chart Wizard, make sure Built In is selected.
-Then select either of the following: Lines in the Standards Types tab Smooth lines in the Custom Types tab Show the state of the late of Finish the chart Click Next to step through the next two steps accepting the defaults setting at each step.
+Then select either of the following: Lines in the Standards Types tab Smooth lines in the Custom Types tab Finish the chart 8.
+Click Next to step through the next two steps accepting the defaults setting at each step.
 Click the Finish button in step 4.
-You should have a waveform display similar to that show right.
+You should have a waveform display similar to that shown at the right.
 Note.
 This procedure assumes MS Excel 97.
 You can likely specify titles, customize the treatment and labeling of the x and y axes, and so forth in your data-analysis application-either as you create the chart or afterward.
 Use the help for your data-analysis application to determine if it has these capabilities and for instructions in using them.

-Overview To use exported waveforms (Cont.)
+Overview То use exported waveforms (Cont.)
 Control elements and resources For further assistance 9.
 For more help on exporting waveforms, touch the Help button in the window to access contextual online help.
-See page 3-245 to learn about accessing online help.
+See page 3-283 to learn about accessing online help.